Boson-peak vibrational modes in glasses feature hybridized phononic and quasilocalized excitations: Summary and outlook

 \section{Summary and outlook}

-Using recently developed tools to single out QLMs in model glass formers~\cite{SciPost2016,pseudo_harmonic_prl,episode_1_2020}, we provided strong visual evidence that vibrational modes at the vicinity of the boson-peak frequency $\wbp$ in a generic 2D glass former consist of hybridized QLMs and phonons.
-Our results suggest that the `excess modes' universally seen as a boson-peak in glasses' reduced spectra (and in disordered crystals~\cite{disordered_crystals_prl_2022}) are intimately related to the emergence of QLMs in those systems.
-In addition, we establish that quasilocalized modes are plentiful (and coupled among themselves and with phonons) at and in the vicinity of the boson-peak frequency, consistent with the suggestions of~\cite{Gurevich2003,Gurevich2007}, but at odds with recent claims~\cite{tanaka_2d_modes_2022}.
+Using recently developed tools to single out QLEs in model glass formers~\cite{SciPost2016,pseudo_harmonic_prl,episode_1_2020}, we provided strong visual evidence that vibrational modes at the vicinity of the boson-peak frequency $\wbp$ in a generic 2D glass former consist of hybridized QLEs and phonons.
+Our results suggest that the `excess modes' universally seen as a boson-peak in glasses' reduced spectra (and in disordered crystals~\cite{disordered_crystals_prl_2022}) are intimately related to the emergence of QLEs in those systems.
+In addition, we establish that quasilocalized excitations are plentiful (i.e.~are not rare) --- and coupled among themselves and with phonons --- at and in the vicinity of the boson-peak frequency, consistent with the suggestions of~\cite{Schober_Oligschleger_numerics_PRB,Gurevich2003,Gurevich2007}, but at odds with recent claims~\cite{tanaka_2d_modes_2022}.

-Our findings reinforce the statement of Ref.~\cite{experimental_local_vibrations_boson_peak_prl_2006} that vibrations constituting the boson peak in amorphous solids have a local character.
-In addition, the construction of boson-peak vibrational modes by hybridized QLMs (and phonons) somewhat echoes the ideas of Ref.~\cite{new_variational_argument_epl_2016}, where it was suggested that excess vibrational modes can be constructed from (quasilocalized) responses to local force dipoles.
+Our findings reinforce the statement of Ref.~\cite{experimental_local_vibrations_boson_peak_prl_2006} --- based on experimental evidence --- that vibrations constituting the boson peak in amorphous solids have a local character.
+In addition, the construction of boson-peak vibrational modes by hybridized QLEs (and phonons) somewhat echoes the ideas of Ref.~\cite{new_variational_argument_epl_2016}, where it was suggested that excess vibrational modes can be constructed from (quasilocalized) responses to local force dipoles.

-Our results, which indicate that QLMs play important roles in the physics of the boson peak in glasses, may also imply that the boson-peak frequency $\wbp$ is related to the characteristic frequency $\omega_{\rm g}$ of QLMs~\cite{cge_paper,pinching_pnas,JCP_Perspective}.
-The latter can be identified from the QLMs VDoS, whose dimensional form reads $D_{\mbox{ QLM}}(\omega)\!\sim\!\omega^4/\omega_{\rm g}^5$, as explained in~\cite{pinching_pnas,JCP_Perspective}.
+Our results, which indicate that QLEs play important roles in the physics of the boson peak in glasses, may also imply that the boson-peak frequency $\wbp$ is related to the characteristic frequency $\omega_{\rm g}$ of QLEs~\cite{cge_paper,pinching_pnas,JCP_Perspective}.
+The latter can be identified from the QLEs VDoS, whose dimensional form reads $D_{\mbox{ QLE}}(\omega)\!\sim\!\omega^4/\omega_{\rm g}^5$, as explained in~\cite{pinching_pnas,JCP_Perspective}.
 Indeed, a close relation between $\omega_{\rm g}$ and $\wbp$ has been suggested and indirectly supported in~\cite{pinching_pnas}.
 The findings of the present work support such an intimate relation, which should be further explored in future work.

 In addition, future work should establish the generality of the conclusions arrived at in this work, across different glass-forming models, across different glass-formation protocols, and also in three dimensions, and make them more quantitative.
 In particular, it would be interesting to examine whether the removal of internal stresses in model disordered solids --- as done e.g.~in Refs.~\cite{eric_boson_peak_emt,inst_note,jcp_letter_scattering_2021} ---, or the introduction of strong attractive forces --- as done e.g.~in Ref.~\cite{sticky_spheres1_karina_pre2021} --- have a measurable effect on the nature of vibrational modes at the boson-peak frequency.